hcc23/desec-stack/docs/dns/rrsets.rst

     The maximum number of array elements is 4091, and the maximum length of the array is 64,000 (after JSON encoding).

+    Records must be given in presentation format (a.k.a.
+"BIND" or zone file format).
+Record values that are not given in canonical format, such as ``127.000.0.1`` will be converted by the API into canonical format, e.g.
+    ``127.0.0.1``.
+Exact validation rules on for the records depend on the RRset type.

 ``subname``
     :Access mode: read, write-once (upon RRset creation)